aws/karpenter-provider-aws/designs/aws/custom-user-data-and-amis.md

 * In this mode, Karpenter passes a new parameter to the bootstrap script called `kubelet-disabled`.
 The bootstrap script will function normally, except the kubelet systemd service will not be started.
 This final hook gives Karpenter users time to make any modifications they need to make.
 * Making modifications via bash in the UserData is *not easy*.
 Using jq _*is painful*_ because it doesn’t support in-place updates / json merges etc.
     * Updating the `.conf` files that has the kubelet args is difficult since you'd need to sed / awk your way through.
+* Your options are now limitless - you have full control over the worker node's contents and can potentially make any changes you'd like.
+You can also see what Karpenter was planning to start the kubelet as.
 * We’re establishing a runtime-contract that the the kubelet configurations will always be in-place at specific file locations.
 We can’t change this runtime contract over time for backwards breaking compatibility.
 * We can create variations of this approach.
 For example, we can establish a runtime contract where we tell users that they can give us a kubelet-config-custom.json in a specific directory, and do the merging for them as part of the final MIME part.
 * With this option, we give users the ability to do CASE1 and CASE2 bringing parity to the AL2 and BR experience.